microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 ##### <a href="#textDocument_diagnostic" name="textDocument_diagnostic" class="anchor">Document Diagnostics(:leftwards_arrow_with_hook:)</a>

 The text document diagnostic request is sent from the client to the server to ask the server to compute the diagnostics for a given document.
-As with other pull requests the server is asked to compute the diagnostics for the currently synced version of the document.
+As with other pull requests, the server is asked to compute the diagnostics for the currently synced version of the document.

 _Request_:
 * method: 'textDocument/diagnostic'.